pwsdotru/downloader/README.md

 # Downloader

-Application for download (with auth) files from sites
+Application for download (with auth) files from sites on Bitrix

 <pre>
 Usage: downloader.php [OPTIONS] [URL]